 - Alacrity with Guild Perk (1.3 GCD) – 1895

 When choosing which Alacrity threshold to go for, it really comes down to your class and personal preference/playstyle.
-Healers should have the stat budget to go for the 1.3 GCD Alacrity threshold.
+Healers easily have the stat budget to go for the 1.3 GCD Alacrity threshold.
 For PvP DPS, it’s better to go for the 1.4 GCD (keeping in mind the guild perk doesn’t apply to PvP) then put the rest into Crit.

 BiS Modifications are the ones with the highest stat pools.
 See links below for specifics.

 - Damage Distribution Tables – https://docs.google.com/spreadsheets/d/1QmDklkEIBE6yBCTZNGb3zCLA3SPExJU_vNwSaJ6XTKE/edit#gid=0

 In instanced ground PvP scenarios, players are bolstered to 306 Item Rating.

 Mastery and Endurance are entirely static and do not change at all no matter how you change around your modifications and gear*.
 Power and Tertiary stats, on the other hand, do vary depending on your gear.

 *The exception to this is the Focused Retribution Relic which, when procced, will increase your Mastery (temporarily).